 Pro Tips

-- The recipe calls for a 3-4 pounds boneless pork butt, but you can use a bigger butt with no problem.
+- The recipe calls for a 3-4 pounds pork butt, but you can use a bigger butt with no problem.
 A bone-in butt is fine, but just more work.

 - You can do this without the rack, but the bottom will be set in the fat and drainage.
+If you are not using a rack, you should flip the pork when removing the foil cover.

 - The final temperature endpoint is the most important part of this recipe.
 Never cook by time alone.